-4.3.
-Termination of Membership – The Membership Committee may recommend and the Board may accept the termination of membership of any member by reason of written resignation, permanent removal from the area, lack of contribution of record during the previous fiscal year, or death.
+4.3 Termination of Membership – The Membership Committee may recommend, and the Board may accept, the termination of membership of any member by reason of written resignation, permanent removal from the area, lack of either a pledge or a financial contribution of record during both the current and the previous fiscal years, or death.

-4.4 Member Emeritus – The Board of Trustees may deem a longtime member a Member Emeritus if that person: a) has previously been active in involvement and generous in stewardship, b) ceases active participation or pledging due to extenuating circumstances, c) still resides in the greater Palm Beach area.
-Members Emeritus may be reinstated as regular voting members at any time they resume the requirements of voting membership.
+4.4 Members Emeritus – The Board may deem a longtime member a Member Emeritus if that person: (a) has previously been active in involvement and generous in stewardship, (b) ceases active participation or pledging due to extenuating circumstances, and (c) still resides in the greater Palm Beach area.
+Members Emeritus may be reinstated as Voting Members at any time they resume the requirements of voting membership.

-4.5 Friends – Persons wishing to participate regularly in the Congregation’s functions and make a financial pledge or contribution of record but choose not to become members may be included in the directory as Friends of the Congregation.
+4.6 Friends – Persons wishing to participate regularly in the Congregation’s functions and make a financial pledge or contribution of record but choose not to become members may be included in the directory as Friends of the Congregation